 It can be very difficult to avoid the temptation of overeating after a fast.
 It’s not uncommon to want to reward yourself for hard work, or maybe you’re just really hungry.
 Either way, it’s essential to find a way to not overeat after a fast as this will cause bloating, discomfort, and loss of progress.
 Here are our suggestions of what to eat after a fast:

-If we’re ranking these foods, smoothies would be #1 ten times out of ten.
-Smoothies are a fantastic idea after a fast as you can load them up with your favorite fruits, vegetables, and toppings and not harm your digestive system.
+If we’re ranking these foods, green smoothies would be #1 ten times out of ten.
+Smoothies are a fantastic idea after a fast as you can load them up with your favorite berries, vegetables, good fats and a protein powder and not harm your digestive system.
 Whatever your combination might be, smoothies digest the easiest, and you can get all of the required nutrients that you’re lacking after a fast.

 You might start to notice a trend here; soft foods, foods that go down easily, or liquids are the best way to go after a fast.
 Soup is another excellent option as you can still load up on nutrients while not overeating.
-Chicken noodle soup, for example, would be a great way to regain the protein, carbs, hydration, and other nutrients that your body needs after a fast.
+Chicken bone broth soup, for example, would be a great way to regain the protein, carbs from starchy veg, hydration, and other nutrients that your body needs after a fast.
 Soup is also similar to a smoothie in the sense that you can customize it to your liking.

 Eggs are light, easy to digest, and one of the best protein sources relative to their size and portions.
 After going through several hours or days without food, your body is going to need energy.
 Eggs will provide you with the energy levels you need to keep up your progress and can be very filling.
 Not to mention, eggs are cheap and easy to make.